-Prior to undertaking your duties at Kingston General hospital, you are required to provide the Occupational Health, Safety & Wellness Department with proof of recent TB testing, immunity to measles, mumps, rubella, varicella, and your immune status to Hepatitis B. Proof of a respirator (N95) fit test in the previous 2 years is also required.
+Prior to undertaking your duties at Kingston Health Sciences Centre, you are required to provide the Occupational Health, Safety & Wellness Department with proof of recent TB testing, immunity to measles, mumps, rubella, varicella, and your immune status to Hepatitis B. Proof of a respirator (N95) fit test in the previous 2 years is also required.
 You will be notified if you have not met all pre-placement screening requirements and can make arrangements with you to have this completed.

 Policy on the Reporting Febrile/Potentially Infectious Illness

 It is imperative that we protect both our patients and one another.
 If you are ill with a febrile or potentially infectious respiratory or gastrointestinal illness, you SHOULD NOT report to work and must contact the OHS&W Department immediately.
 Informing the department of such symptoms allows the department to identify potential outbreaks that could affect our staff and patients.

 Kingston Health Sciences Centre is committed to supporting you during your medical absence.
 Through early intervention and active case management, KHSC’s Disability Management Program is aimed at promoting employee recovery and successful return to work.
 Should you become totally disabled and are unable to work, you may qualify for short term disability (STD) benefits.
 To qualify for STD benefits, the employee must provide Occupational Health, Safety & Wellness with a completed “Attending Practitioner’s Statement (APS) supporting total disability.
 An APS is required for all absences lasting 4 or more consecutive shifts.